iheb2b/Login-and-sign-page-in-pyhton/README.md

 # Login-and-sign-page-in-pyhton
- a gui for a login and singup page in pyhton that use tkinter for the gui and sql as data base .a methode of verifaction is implanted to mae sure the user use a valid e-mail address "x@x.com" and a strong password
+ a gui for a login and singup page in pyhton that use tkinter for the gui and sql as data base .a methode of verifaction is implanted to mae sure the user use a valid e-mail address "x@x.com" and a strong password to run it u just need to run the main.py in the file terminal
 ---
 login page :